Waitrose & Partners wins best retailer for animal welfare standards

 Transport and slaughter of beef cattle

-Welfare of cattle going to slaughter and when at the abattoir is of the utmost importance to us.
-All cattle are transported directly to the abattoir by hauliers trained and certified in good farm animal welfare practice.
+The welfare of cattle during transport and when at the abattoir is highly important to us.
+All our cattle are transported directly to the abattoir by hauliers trained and certified in good farm animal welfare practice.

-This ensures all vehicles and drivers must meet the required welfare standards – they must demonstrate a sufficient level of competence before being allowed to handle any livestock – and all farmers must be located within a six-hour drive of the abattoir; most are within a four-hour drive.
-The legal time limit for a cattle journey in the UK is eight hours.
+All vehicles and drivers must meet the required welfare standards – they must demonstrate a sufficient level of competence before being allowed to handle any livestock – and all farmers must be located within a six-hour drive of the abattoirs, although most are within four hours.
+The legal time limit for a cattle transport in the UK is eight hours.

-Our abattoir is approved by Red Tractor, RSPCA Assured and the Soil Association and is regularly inspected.
-Our slaughter facilities were designed incorporating the ideas of leading animal behaviourist Temple Grandin and purpose built to ensure a quiet and stress free environment for the cattle.
-All staff members involved in the handling of cattle at the abattoir must be trained in welfare friendly animal handling methods and demonstrate a sufficient level of competence before being allowed to handle any livestock.
-Like the rest of our livestock supply chain, a vet inspects the animals on arrival at the processing plant and present at all times.
+All staff members at the abattoirs must be trained in welfare friendly animal handling methods and have a sufficient level of competence before being allowed to handle any livestock.
+Like the rest of our livestock supply chain, a veterinarian inspects the animals on arrival at the processing plant and present at all times.

-Our essential Waitrose chicken is grown on family owned farms in Northern Ireland.
+Our Essential Waitrose chicken is grown on family farms in Northern Ireland.

-What makes our ‘entry level’ chicken different to that available elsewhere is that the birds are raised in houses that provide lots of natural daylight and space when compared with a conventional poultry unit.
-The birds for essential Waitrose chicken have around 25% more space than other birds and we also ensure they have environmental enrichment to help them display their natural behaviour to scratch, perch and play.
+What makes our entry level chicken different to that available elsewhere is that birds are raised in houses that provide more natural daylight and space compared with a conventional poultry unit.
+The birds for essential Waitrose fresh and frozen chicken have around 20% more space than other birds (30kg/m2).
+We make sure they have environmental enrichment to help display their natural behaviour to scratch, perch and play.
 Birds have straw bales for nourishment and we have replaced our A frame perches with “platform perching” across all houses.

-Bedding is refreshed regularly and fresh food and water are available at all times.
-Beak trimming is not carried out in any flocks that supply Waitrose chicken.
-Like all our chicken, essential Waitrose chicken is raised on farms close to the processing plant – within 45 miles in fact.
+Bedding is refreshed regularly and fresh food and water is available at all times.
+Like all our chicken, essential Waitrose chicken is raised on farms within 50 miles of the processing plant.

-Our Free Range Chicken is truly free range and given plenty of room to roam outside, while being housed in airy, well-lit sheds.
-These birds are housed at lower stocking densities than our essential Waitrose birds – around 10% less stock per house.
-They have around one m/sq per bird of outdoor space and are a slower growing breed than our conventional chickens.
+Our free range chicken is truly free range.
+Birds are given plenty of room to roam outside, while being housed in airy, well-lit sheds.
+These birds are housed at lower stocking densities than our essential Waitrose birds – around 10% less stock per house (27.5kg/m2).
+They have around 1m2 per bird of outdoor space and are a slower growing breed than our conventional chickens.
 Bedding is refreshed regularly and fresh food and water are available at all times.
 Outdoor range enrichment is provided by hedgerows and trees to further encourage natural behaviours.
 Our free range chickens reared for meat have access to the outdoors for a minimum of half their life, roaming tree and shrub covered ranges.
 Our organic and free range chicken producers have planted over 70,000 trees to provide the ideal environment for our chickens to roam.

-Waitrose organic chickens are raised with the lowest stocking density of all and have around four m/sq per bird of outdoor space – under our standards they have to spend half of their life outdoors.
-Organic finishing sheds have pop holes down the length of the sidewalls, which allow the birds free entry and exit.
-A concrete apron outside the shed allows droppings to be cleaned up regularly, maintaining litter quality inside the shed.
-The inside of the shed is bedded with clean chopped straw or wood shavings which is refreshed regularly and, of course, fresh water and feed is available at all times.
+Waitrose organic chickens are raised with the lowest stocking density of all and have around 4m2 per bird of outdoor space.
+Under Waitrose & Partners standards, they must spend half of their life outdoors.
+Organic finishing sheds have pop holes down the length of the sidewalls, which gives birds free entry and exit.
+An apron outside the shed allows droppings to be cleaned up regularly, maintaining litter quality inside the shed.
+The inside is also bedded with clean chopped straw or wood shavings which is refreshed regularly and fresh water and feed is available at all times.
 Outdoor range enrichment is provided through hedgerows and trees to further encourage natural behaviours.